hedata/personal/content/project/oribos/index.md

   preview_only: false
 ---

-## DevOps repository for my own projects
+## DPersonal evOps repository for my own projects
+Personal development and operations repository.

+Helps if you want to create, run , monitor and maintain
+- web applications
+- apis
+- real time streams
+- databases
+- messaging systems
+- etl pipelines
+- machine learning models
+- persistent storage

+in a secure environment on your own server with your own domains (including subdomains)

+with dns and ssl via cloudflare

 Time to take some time and improve my development and operations experience for my own projects.
 At the moment for my personal projects i have a docker-compose file for orchestration